 While the godmother may not be as popular in the bar world, it is a great drink and one everyone should try.
 After all, we can't have too many easy pouring, slow sipping drinks in our repertoire, now can we?

 While almost any vodka will make a great godmother, this is one of those simple drinks where a nice vodka can really shine.
 There are just two ingredients, so each is very important and any impurities in either spirit will definitely come through.

+The best godmother will come from a top-shelf vodka.
+Any of the fantastic craft vodkas available on the market today are excellent choices as well.
 It doesn't have to be your best vodka, just something that's smooth and has a clean taste.

 That doesn't mean that the godmother cannot be a drink for the frugal drinker.
 It's actually a fantastic choice when money's a little tight.
 The key to making it just as tasty as any top-shelf vodka is to be selective on which cheaper vodka you buy.
 There are a number of budget-friendly vodka brands available that are almost as smooth as any premium brand.
 Choose wisely and you'll have a great drink.

 Choose Your Amaretto